-Brač has an incredible and one of the longest histories, as it is thought to have been inhabited since neolithic times – between 10,000-4,500 BC.
+Brač has an incredible and one of the longest histories.
+It is thought to have been inhabited since neolithic times – between 10,000-4,500 BC.
 That’s a long time!

 If you do visit Brač, we’d recommend spending your time in the port town of Bol.
-The charming ambiance in Bol is many people’s favourite across the island.
+The charming ambience in Bol is many people’s favourite across the island.

 How should you spend your day on Brač?

-The picturesque Zlatni Rat beach is beautiful, but it’s also a place for adventure.
-The ideal weather conditions provide a perfect spot for water sport fanatics.
+The picturesque Zlatni Rat beach is beautiful, and it’s also a place for adventure.
+The ideal weather conditions provide a perfect spot for water sports fanatics.